Most brand health trackers are corporate astrology.

 The Audit:

-< 20%: You are a Dropshipper.
-You aren't building a company; you are engaging in arbitrage.
-You are renting customers from Meta and Google.
+< 20%: You're a Dropshipper.
+You aren't building a company; you're running arbitrage.
+You're renting customers from Meta and Google.
 Your customer acquisition cost (CAC) will destroy you.
-If your ad account gets banned, you are bankrupt in 24 hours.
+If your ad account gets banned, you're bankrupt in 24 hours.

 20% - 40%: The Danger Zone.
-You have some traction, but you are still heavily reliant on paid acquisition.
-As you scale, your CAC will rise, and this ratio will likely get worse unless you intervene.
-You need a real performance branding strategy—not just performance.
+You've got some traction, but you're still heavily reliant on paid acquisition.
+As you scale, your CAC will rise, and this ratio will likely get worse unless you step in.
+You need a real performance branding strategy.
+Not just performance.

 The Full-Funnel Reality Check